Where to base yourself

 Skip

-The zones out by the bus station and the big-box commercial belts.
-They’re cheaper and have chain hotels, but you’ll spend your visit fighting traffic to reach anything worth seeing.
+The chain hotels out by the CAPU bus station and the big-box commercial belts on the ring roads.
+They’re cheaper and have parking, but you’ll burn your visit stuck in traffic getting to anything worth seeing.
+The whole appeal of Puebla is walking the centre, so pay to be in it.